tbongers-cat/ILIAS/docs/development/README.md

 ### Templating

-- [System Styles](../../templates/README.md): Information about templating in ILIAS
-- [SCSS Guidelines](../../templeates/Guidelines_SCSS-Coding.md): Guidelines about the use of SCSS syntax in ILIAS for style code changes.
+- [System Styles](../../templates/Readme.md): Information about templating in ILIAS- [SCSS Guidelines](../../templates/Guidelines_SCSS-Coding.md): Guidelines about the use of SCSS syntax in ILIAS for style code changes.